About the Florida Manatee

 March and April of 1996), and other natural catastrophes.

-Put Manatees Back on the Road to
+Put Manatees Back on the road to

-By purchasing a "Save the Manatee"
+survival by purchasing a "Save the Manatee"

 license plate you are making a significant contribution to manatees.